 If we are unable to properly protect the privacy and security of health information entrusted to us, we could be found to have breached our contracts with our customers.
-Further, if we fail to comply with the Privacy Standards and Security Standards while acting as a Covered Entity or Business Associate, we could face civil and criminal penalties.
-ARRA significantly increased the amount of the civil penalties to up to \$50,000 per violation for a maximum civil penalty of \$1.5 million in a calendar year for violations of the same requirement.
-Recently, the U.S. Department of Health and Human Services Office for Civil Rights, which enforces the Security Standards and Privacy Standards, appears to have increased its enforcement activities.
-ARRA also strengthened the enforcement provisions of HIPAA, which may result in further increases in enforcement activity.
-ARRA also authorizes state attorneys general to bring civil actions seeking either injunctions or damages in response to violations of HIPAA privacy and security regulations that threaten the privacy of state residents.
-We have implemented and maintain policies and processes to assist us in complying with the Privacy Standards, the Security Standards and our contractual obligations.
+Further, if we fail to comply with the Privacy Rule, Security Rule, or Breach Notification Rule while acting as a Covered Entity or Business Associate, we could face civil penalties of up to \$55,910 per violation and a maximum civil penalty of \$1,677,299 in a calendar year for violations of the same requirement, in addition to criminal penalties.
+Recently, the U.S. Department of Health and Human Services Office for Civil Rights, which enforces HIPAA, appears to have increased its enforcement activities.
+Additionally, state attorneys general may bring civil actions seeking either injunctions or damages in response to violations of HIPAA that threaten the privacy of state residents.
+There are additional privacy and data security legal regimes at the federal and state level.
+For example, the Federal Trade Commission, or FTC, regularly brings privacy and data enforcement actions under Section 5 of the Federal Trade Commission Act, alleging that certain activities constitute unfair or deceptive trade practices.
+The states have similar laws that prohibit unfair or deceptive trade practices.
+There are also state data security laws and state laws that regulate the use and disclosure of health information, among others.
+Further, by regulation, the FTC's Red Flags Rule requires some financial institutions and creditors, which may include some of our customers, to implement identity theft prevention programs to detect, prevent and mitigate identity theft in connection with customer accounts.
+We may be required to apply additional resources to our existing processes to assist our affected customers in complying with this rule.